rohankumarcse/demo/README.md

 # demo
-this is demo for git &amp; github
+This is demo for Git & Github